RobGeada/notifyMe/README.md

 notifyMe.notifyMe("you@email","Your message goes here")
 ```

-The module stores your email password in plaintext, so for the *love of god* don't ever commit this without checking to make sure you've erased it and never use this for anything actually serious.
+The module stores your email password in plaintext, so for the *love of god* don't ever commit this without checking to make sure you've erased your password.
+Really, just never use this for anything actually serious.